rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 # Function overload

 - A function cannot be overloaded!
-- Each version should have a dedicated name.
+- Each version should have a dedicated name

 Example: